ntheile/soundblock/readme.md

 # Soundblock
-Independent open music player and community for artists and fans powered by the Blockchain.
+Open source music player and music discovery tool for Indepentent artists and fans powered by the Blockchain.
+It supports peer (fan) to peer (artist) payments for liscensed material with no fees, the artist gets 100% of the profits.

+## Problem Case
+Artists are making less and less money for their art the more and more it becomes digitized.
+There are independent music artists, such as Chance the Rapper, although he does not share any royalties with a record label he has to share his musical profits with 3rd party intermediaries like iTunes and Sportify and conform to their pricing schemas.
+Despite advances in technology, still no artist ownns 100% of his music.

+Soundblock proposes self soverign music ownership for independent artists.

 ## Artists
 -  Upload and maintain ownership of your music without any record label (or any third parties)